INSURANCE - CAR INSURANCE

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-I wish I was paying just $1,005 per car for insurance.
-My wife and I recently switched providers, cutting our bill from about $2,100 for six months of coverage for both our cars to just over $2,600 per year (for the exact same coverage).
-Although the savings in insurance costs are substantial, we’re still paying significantly more than average.
+My wife and I recently switched car insurance providers, cutting our bill from about $2,100 for six months of coverage for both our cars to just over $2,600 per year (for the exact same coverage).
+Although the savings in insurance costs are substantial, I know we’re still paying significantly more than average.

-Although we can’t help the fact that our state is the third-most-expensive state for car insurance according to that same report, there are a number of things we can do that can help us save on car insurance costs — and you can do them too.
+Although we can’t help the fact that our state is the third-most expensive state for car insurance, there are a number of things we can do to reduce our costs — and you can do them, too.

 If you’re anything like me and want to know how to save money on car insurance without skimping on coverage, you’re going to want to try at least a few of these money-saving strategies.